kdmukai/bitcoin_resources/README.md

 ### "What is bitcoin?!"
 This is a HUGE topic.
 It's best to break it down into a few important sub-categories:

+* Why does bitcoin have value?
 * How do I buy/sell/hold bitcoin?
-* Why does bitcoin have value?
 * How does bitcoin work?

 These are listed in this order for a reason.

+In order to appreciate why Bitcoin matters, you have to understand what money is.
+Most of us have never had any reason to think deeply about the nature of money but once you start digging in, what you find will surprise you.
+People who don't understand our current fiat money system cannot appreciate Bitcoin.

-Learn about setting up a wallet and then experience sending and receiving bitcoin first.
+Once you're intrigued the next step is to set up a Bitcoin wallet and then experience sending and receiving some bitcoin.
+Use bitcoin in order to start understanding the mechanisms of how it works.

-Then learn about why people are so excited about it as a type of money that no government or corporation can control.
-This takes you down the rabbit hole of understanding what money is, more broadly.

-Finally learn a bit about the technical aspects of bitcoin.
+Finally learn a bit about the technical aspects of Bitcoin.
 Why are everyone's transactions public?
 What is a private key?
 What are miners? _This is all the least important part for a noob!_ But too many people think they need to start with it.
 It's just too arcane and seemingly pointless unless you have the broader context provided above.

 #### How do I buy/sell/hold bitcoin?
-Hopefully you have a bitcoin-savvy friend you can reach out to.
+Hopefully you have a Bitcoin-savvy friend you can reach out to.
 With that friend or on your own, walk through my [step-by-step beginner's guide](https://github.com/kdmukai/bitcoin_gift_guide) to setting up a wallet on your phone.

 Then look at the [Exchanges](#exchanges) section below.
 You almost definitely want to start with one-off buys via Cash App to learn and then quickly transition to setting up small repeated buys via Swan.

 #### Why does bitcoin have value?
-* _Still looking for a killer starter article here._
+The real answer here starts with the flip side of the question: Bitcoin has value because our current fiat money system does not.
+The money that you've been used to your whole life is not a solid foundation to build upon; it's really more like quicksand, swallowing your wealth faster than most people can build it.
+So any deep discussion of Bitcoin's value is really 80% "What is fiat money?" and 20% "How does Bitcoin fix it?"

+* [Robert Breedlove interview on Kitco News](https://youtu.be/Y_cViC7PSN0) (28 minutes).
+Ignore the click-baity title.
+Breedlove is a really deep thinker on Bitcoin and philosophy in general and does an amazing job explaining the problems of fiat money and why Bitcoin serves as a safe haven.

 * When you're ready to invest a little more time into this endlessly fascinating area, start looking at the [Bitcoin books](#bitcoin-books) section below.